 • Regularly scheduled, intensive, in-person and/or on-site professional development or capacity-building sessions to guide and measure implementation and scaling up of evidence based practices

-• Long-term, comprehensive and strategic planning between state agency and NCSI staff to complete activities set forth in the SSIPs -
+• Long-term, comprehensive and strategic planning between the SEA and NCSI staff to work through the General Supervision Process Guide or other processes designed to transform state systems. -

 NCSI staff support states through two primary roles: TA Facilitator and Content Specialist.

-TA Facilitators are assigned to each state/territory for Part B of the Individuals with Disabilities Education Act (IDEA) to understand needs and broker resources.
-TA Facilitators build and sustain relationships with state education agency (SEA) staff, collaboratively identify specific state needs, and broker technical assistance supports from NCSI Content Specialists and other appropriate sources.
+TA Facilitators are assigned to each SEA to understand needs and broker resources.
+TA Facilitators build and sustain relationships with SEA leaders and staff, collaboratively identify specific state needs, and broker technical assistance supports from NCSI Content Specialists and other appropriate sources including other TA Centers as needed.
 An assigned TA Facilitator is the first point of contact for a state seeking technical assistance from NCSI.

 - Data Literacy